SnoorSalihi/SnoorSalihi/README.md

 ## Hi there 👋 I'm Snoor

 # 💫 About Me:
-🌱 I’m currently learning Machine learning<br>- 👯 I’m looking to collaborate on a new project about Creating interactive Dashboard, showing the current house prices across Canada<br>- 🤔 I’m looking for help with Scrapping and collecting all house prices from 2013 till 2023<br>- 📫 You can reach me on my LinkedIn: www.linkedin.com/in/snoorsalihi<br>- 😄 Pronouns my name as snur not snoor<br>
+🌱 I’m currently learning and teaching  Machine learning<br>- 👯 I’m looking to collaborate on a new project about Creating interactive Dashboard, showing the current house prices across Canada<br>- 🤔 I’m looking for help with Scrapping and collecting all house prices from 2013 till 2023<br>- 📫 You can reach me on my LinkedIn: www.linkedin.com/in/snoorsalihi<br>- 😄 Pronouns my name as snur not snoor<br>

 ## 🌐 Socials: